dyoseloff/dyoseloff.github.io/_posts/2017-01-18-time-series-plots.markdown

 title(main = "sunspots.year")
 {% endhighlight %}
 ![data plot](/assets/TS1/image1.png)
 It looks like as the years go by, the average number of sunspots is increasing.
-In other words there is a positive linear trend, which can also be prefered to as a non constant mean.
+In other words, there is a positive linear trend, which can also be preferred to as a non-constant mean.
 The variance also appears to be increasing over time.
-The non constant mean and non constant variance are both indicators that the data is non statioinary.
+The non-constant mean and non-constant variance are both indicators that the data is non stationary.

-Time series data needs to be made statioinary before we can judge what model to fit the data with.
-A way to correct for a non constant mean is to apply a square root transformation to the data.
+Time series data needs to be made stationary before we can judge what model to fit the data with.
+A way to correct for a non-constant mean is to apply a square root transformation to the data.
 So, let's do this and reassess the plotted data
 {% highlight r %}
 newsunspot=sqrt(sunspot.year)
 plot.ts(newsunspot, ylab= "Square Root Number of Sunspots")